This article describes the procedure and best practices for using RoundTrip drives to seed your data in the Datto Cloud.

 RoundTrip drives are external hard drives provided by Datto to expedite the transfer of larger data sets to the Datto Cloud.
 They also update the cloud chain for an agent if it's too far behind from the Datto Cloud.

 Datto offers the RoundTrip Drives as a complimentary service once per quarter.
-Extra RoundTrips are available for an extra fee.
-For further information, refer to Datto’s RoundTrip Policy.
+Extra RoundTrips are available for an additional fee.
+See Datto’s RoundTrip Policy for more information.

 What do RoundTrip drives do?